Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

 Congratulations for completing the tutorial!

-Now you can proceed to the :ref:`/howtos/howtos.rst` section.
+Now you can proceed to the :ref:`/howtos/howtos.rst` section for specific usage recipes.